Earthquake Retrofitting in Alameda, CA

 Retrofit Grants and Financing You May Qualify For

-- Earthquake Brace + Bolt (EBB).
-Up to $3,000 toward a code-compliant brace-and-bolt for pre-1980 single-family homes with raised foundations.
-As of 2025, rental properties are also eligible.
+- Earthquake Brace + Bolt (EBB): Up to $3,000 for eligible pre-1980 homes with raised foundations.

-- Earthquake Multi-Unit Retrofit (EMR).
-A newer CRMP program for 5 to 10 unit soft-story apartment buildings in cities with mandatory retrofit ordinances.
-Alameda County is part of the state’s current multi-family focus areas.
+- Earthquake Multi-Unit Retrofit (EMR): Support for qualifying 5 to 10 unit soft-story apartment buildings in eligible areas.

 Get a Quote